najibghadri/Shapr3DHomework/README.md

 On AWS I had to reconfigure Nginx to host shapr server next to the [Quarantime.io](https://quarantime.io/) app server.
 The config file can be found. shapr-server/nginx.config.

+In order to deploy on localhost the following must be done:
+ - Install PostgreSQL 12+
+ - Install Redis (doesn't really matter which version, we only use set get)
+ - Install Nodejs

 ### Scalability and fault tolerance

 The Node.js request server file does not hold state, thus it can be deployed in a cluster and the nodes are independent of each other and the ongoing conversion processes.
 The conversion processes are spawned by each server node upon request, and they update the conversion status to the database and cache database.
 If a conversion process fails that is written to the databases.